jdm080/Guild-Wars-Live-Split-Setup-Files/README.md

 <img width="91" height="33" alt="image" src="https://github.com/user-attachments/assets/5b445955-1579-40c0-bb3f-9f72490a31da" /> or <img width="168" height="42" alt="image" src="https://github.com/user-attachments/assets/a8d0b4d7-3536-4c20-8f31-f7e6284d96fe" />

-Click Activate-->settings or just settingsif already activated.
-Once again we'll we will browse to the same .asl file in the Runners setup folder.
+Click Activate-->settings or just settings if already activated.
+We'll we will browse to the same .asl file in the Runners setup folder.

 Now that we've setup live splits, lets swap the timer to the Game Timer.
 Game Time is used for some of the pause logic listed in the **Settings/Script Behavior section.**